top of page

 • Is it obvious how to contact me?

 If the answer to any of those is no, there’s probably room for improvement.
+If your site feels awkward on your phone, it’s probably costing you leads.

-And for small businesses, getting it right can be the difference between a quiet website and one that actually brings in work.
+Mobile-first design isn’t a trend — it’s the baseline.
+For small businesses, getting it right can be the difference between a quiet website and one that actually brings in work.

 Comments